sovahc/hplip_Laserjet_1010_1015_patch/README.md

 ```

 * Press **Remove Printer**
-Then turn off and on printer again.
+Then turn the printer off and on again.

 * Remove your build directory.